 As the parent/teacher, you get to determine what courses you want to teach your children, and what curriculum you want to use to accomplish this.
 There is so much out there and it can be overwhelming once you start exploring the options.
 There are many free resources available from the local library and online.
 Not all learning needs to be done through textbooks, workbooks, and worksheets.
 Carefully choose the curriculum/resources that fits best with your child's learning style and don't be afraid to change if something is not working.

 A local support group is vital to the success of your home education program.
 It is an opportunity to meet and fellowship with other parents and an opportunity for your children to build friendships.
 Other parents provide a means of support, are great mentors, and are a great resource for questions about curriculum, course choices, and other issues.
 Parents Educating Children has been a means of support in the homeschooling community for more than 30 years.
 There are other groups in the county as well.
 Please take the time to visit and find the group that fits your needs.

 What about socialization?
 Will my children be too sheltered?

-There are so many positive socialization opportunities for homeschool families.
+There are so many positive socialization opportunities for homeschooled families.
 The parents are very involved in deciding the amount of time spent, who it is spent with, and in what activities.
-Children are involved in clubs such as 4H, American Girl, Boy Scouts and church youth groups.
-There are field trips opportunities and education activities with other homeschool families.
+Children are involved in clubs such as 4H, American Girls, Boy Scouts, and church youth groups.
+There are field trip opportunities and education activities with other homeschool families.
 Some play sports at public and private schools or in recreational leagues.
 Families often discover they have become involved in too much in the quest for socialization and make the decision to exclude some activities from their schedule.

-Will my child be able to get into college once he graduates from homeschool?
+Will my child be able to get into college once he graduates from homeschooling?

-There are many success stories of homeschool students being accepted at colleges and universities and offered good academic scholarships to attend.
+There are many success stories of homeschooled students being accepted at colleges and universities and offered good academic scholarships to attend.